Bertys/whbotty/README.md

-# tradingview-binance-strategy-alert-webhook
+# tradingview-kucoin--alert-webhook---
-TradingView Strategy Alert Webhook that buys and sells crypto with the Binance API
+TradingView Strategy Alert Webhook that buys and sells crypto with the Kucoin API